 Of course everyone has heard about the lip balms.
 Did you know you can make your own beeswax lip balm?
 It is super easy to do and almost impossible to mess up!

-And don’t even get me started on the cracked heel cream – that I use all Winter.
+And don’t even get me started on the cracked heel beeswax balm – that I use all Winter.
 The jar sits right beside the bed!

 Can Beeswax Irritate the Skin?

+Let’s talk about bee venom for a minute.
 When a bee stings you, a small amount of venom is injected into the skin.
 For most of us, this event causes some temporary minor discomfort.
+These homemade bug bite relief sticks can help the itch.

 For local reactions to stings of bees or wasps, often home remedies for stings are the only thing needed to put you on the path to recovery.